Estate Planning Checklist

 Final Thoughts

 An effective estate plan protects your family, preserves your assets, and minimizes probate delays and costs.
-The best time to plan is before illness or death,
+The best time to plan is before illness or death, when you can make thoughtful, informed decisions.

 If you are a Florida retiree who owns a home, other real estate, or has saved money for retirement, I encourage you to schedule a review of your current estate plan—or create one if none exists.
 Proper planning today can prevent unnecessary probate challenges tomorrow.